fspoettel/arkhamdb-docker/README.md

 The folders `<repo>/arkhamdb-json-data` and `<repo>/images` are mounted into the running docker container.

-Changes to files in the images folder will be visible in the "Browse" view immediately.
+Changes to files in the images folder will be visible in the _"Browse"_ view immediately.

 In order to update card data or images in the deck builder view, run `make import-cards` again after making changes and confirm the new card data version in the application UI.

 ## Accessing the internal database

 ```
+type: mysql or mariadb
 host: 127.0.0.1
 port: 3307
 database: symfony